Hi, I’m Shaun, a visual artist and writer based in Brisbane, Australia.

 I work across a variety of media, but my art practice is grounded in painting.
 Recently I have chosen to focus on flowers and people as subjects, in addition to text-based works, through which I explore coded representations of power, gender and personal narrative.

-Conceptually I operate within the context of a seemingly innocuous notion of a ‘bit of fluff / piece of meat’.
+Conceptually I operate within the context of a seemingly innocuous notion of a ‘bit of fluff ’.
 I love words and place a great deal of importance on the titles I give each of my works.
-My ultimate goal is connection – to communicate the shared experience between viewer and maker.

 Whilst on one hand I’m happy to simply capture the fleeting beauty of a famous face or a bunch of flowers, I don’t believe we should accept things at face value.
 I have been described as someone who is constantly looking for deeper meaning, even in things that seem superficial.